 Our executive compensation program is grounded by the guiding principle that compensation should be highly dependent upon long-term shareholder returns.
-This key tenet of our compensation philosophy has driven the unique design of our program for many years and has enabled our executive leadership team to stay solidly focused on long-term growth-generating a compounded annual growth rate for total shareholder return of 20.8% over the last 25 years.
+This key tenet of our compensation philosophy has driven the unique design of our program for many years and has enabled our executive leadership team to stay solidly focused on long-term performance.
+We have generated a compounded annual growth rate for total shareholder return of 19.3% over the last 25 years.

-Our program is unique in comparison to other companies because of our approach to long-term incentives.
-All of the restricted shares we have granted to more than 40 key leaders of our Company, including our NEOs, vest upon reaching retirement age (62 or older).
+Our compensation philosophy is unique in comparison to other companies because of our approach to longterm incentives.
+All of the restricted shares we have granted to 59 leaders throughout the Company, including our NEOs, vest upon reaching retirement age (usually 62 or older).
 Vesting may also occur at an even later date for those who extend their careers beyond age 62.
 This means that our key leaders will not know the value and cannot realize the value of their equity awards until they have spent their career with the Company.
 We believe granting restricted stock effectively balances strategic risk-taking and long-term performance, creates an ownership culture, and aligns the interests of high-performing leaders with the interests of our shareholders.
-Additionally, we believe these awards help build a sustainable future by ensuring that our executives are making the right long-term decisions that will survive well past their retirement.
+Additionally, we believe these awards help build a sustainable future by ensuring that our executives make the right long-term business decisions that will survive well past their retirement.

 The Company began granting restricted stock awards to a variety of leaders in 1997.
 As it relates to our NEOs, none of their restricted share awards have ever vested.
-On a weighted-average basis, our NEO's respective restricted share awards have been outstanding for approximately 10 years and, due to the cliff-vesting upon retirement, will not begin to vest until 2022 for the Chairman & CEO and not until 2045 for the President.
-This long-term vesting demonstrates the distinct nature of this program, and the long-term perspective that is at the core of the Company's compensation philosophy.
-Based on data provided by Equilar of the population of companies referred to in the table below, the duration of our cliff-vesting period is solely unique to Watsco.
+On a weighted-average basis, our NEO's respective restricted share awards have been outstanding for approximately 11 years and, due to the cliff-vesting upon retirement, will not begin to vest until 2022 for the Chairman & CEO and not until 2045 for the President.
+This long-term vesting demonstrates the distinct nature of this program and the long-term perspective that is at the core of the Company's compensation philosophy.
+Based on a review of vesting terms for data provided by Equilar of the population of companies referred to in the table below, the duration of our cliff-vesting period is unique to Watsco.

 This compensation discussion and analysis (referred to as CD&A) explains our executive compensation program for our NEOs listed below.
-It also describes the Compensation Committee's process for making pay decisions in 2016.
+It also describes the Compensation Committee's process for making pay decisions in 2017.

-Name Title Years at Watsco Albert H. Nahmad Chairman & Chief Executive Officer (CEO) 44 Aaron J. (A.J.)
-Nahmad President 11 Barry S. Logan Senior Vice President & Secretary (SVP) 24 Ana M. Menendez Chief Financial Officer & Treasurer (CFO) 18
+Name Title Years at Watsco Albert H. Nahmad Chairman & Chief Executive Officer (CEO) 45 Aaron J. (A.J.)
+Nahmad President 12 Barry S. Logan Senior Vice President & Secretary (SVP) 25 Ana M. Menendez Chief Financial Officer & Treasurer (CFO) 19

-2016 Business Performance.
-Watsco produced another year of record performance in 2016:
+2017 Business Performance.
+Watsco produced another year of record performance:

-- Total shareholder return in 2016 was 30%. - Operating cash flow increased 25% to a record \$278 million. - Dividends were raised 24% effective October 2016 to an annual rate of \$4.20. - Sales increased 3% to a record \$4.2 billion. - Operating income improved 3% to a record \$346 million. - Earnings per share increased 5% to a record \$5.15. - Raised our ownership interest in Carrier Enterprise Northeast LLC from 60% to 80% in two transactions (10% in November 2016 with a follow-on transaction for an additional 10% interest in February 2017).
+- Total shareholder return for 2017 was 18.43%. - Operating cash flow increased 9% to a record \$307 million (118% of net income). - Dividend payments increased 29%. - 2017 marked our 43rd consecutive year of dividend payouts. - Earnings per share increased 13% to a record \$5.81. - Sales increased 3% to a record \$4.3 billion. - Operating income improved 2% to a record \$354 million. - We raised our ownership interest from 70% to 80% in one of our joint ventures with Carrier Corporation.